-As a highly trained, board-certified dermatologist, Dr. Green uses the most cutting edge modalities to treat acne scars including dermal fillers, chemical peels, Fraxel laser, non-ablative lasers such as the VBeam laser, TCA cross, subcision (breaking up scar tissue beneath the scar), microneedling, eMatrix, and other treatment options.
-She will create a customized treatment plan that is best to reduce the appearance of your acne scars and improve your entire skin tone.
-A combination approach, of multiple treatment modalities, is generally needed to have the best cosmetic results to remove acne scars.
+As an expert cosmetic, board-certified dermatologist, Dr. Michele Green uses the most cutting-edge modalities to treat acne scars including dermal fillers, chemical peels, Fraxel laser, VBeam laser, subcision, microneedling, and eMatrix laser, among a number of other treatment options.
+When you work with Dr. Green to reduce the appearance of your acne scars, she will create a customized treatment plan that is best suited to your unique skin situation.
+When it comes to effectively minimizing acne scars, a combination treatment approach using multiple treatment modalities is generally needed to produce the best cosmetic results and leave patients with a smooth, clear, lasting, healthy-looking complexion.

 Acne treatment before laser treatment

 One of the most important principles in treating acne scars, according to Dr. Green, is ensuring that your acne breakouts are first under control before commencing laser treatments.
 It is important to consider whether or not you are having a continued pattern of acne flares before initiating acne scar laser treatment.
-If your acne is still flaring, despite good topical skincare, exfoliating creams, retinoids, and antibiotic treatments, Spironolactone, oral contraceptives, or other medications, Dr. Green may suggest Accutane therapy.
+If your acne is still flaring, despite good topical skincare, exfoliating creams, retinoids, antibiotic treatments, Spironolactone, oral contraceptives, or other medications, Dr. Green may suggest Accutane therapy.
 Accutane (Isotretinoin) treatment for acne is the gold standard for treating recalcitrant acne and preventing further acne scars and discoloration.
 Once your acne is permanently cured, you can begin the process of treating your acne scars with laser treatment.
-One important consideration with Isotrtinoin therapy is that it will delay your laser treatments for acne scarring by six to twelve months, depending on the modality selected.
+One important consideration with Isotretinoin therapy is that it will delay your laser treatments for acne scarring by six to twelve months, depending on the modality selected.
+Ideally, the acne is resolved prior to beginning treatment for acne scars in order to make the most of your acne scar treatments and prevent the formation of new acne scars.

 3 eMatrix treatments and 3 vbeam laser treatments